A Well-Structured Curriculum with Yearly Assessments

 - The adjudicator's comments and marking breakdown are available online within four to six weeks of the assessment

-- Practical assessments are held twice a year, with all scheduling and location arrangements made by The Achievement Program
+- Practical assessments are held twice a year, with all scheduling and location arrangements made by the RC Certificate Program

 What Can a Student Expect in a Practical Assessment?